 Casual games are often characterized by:

-The most innovative games in this genre have tried to incorporate elements from game shows with live events and even popular hosts.
-Through these games, you can compete with players across the world from the comfort of your home and win tangible prizes!
+Nothing beats the thrill of testing your knowledge and dragging that obscure fact out from the back of your brain, which is why casual trivia games are so popular.
+The best games in this genre have tried to incorporate elements from game shows with live events and even popular hosts.
+Through these games, you can compete with players across the world from the comfort of your home and in some cases even win tangible prizes.

-Similarly to puzzle games, the advent of mobile gaming has given a lot of traditional games a new lease of life.
-You can now play chess, mahjong or any of your favorite card games on mobile apps.
-The best thing about these games is that you’re no longer limited to people in your immediate surroundings.
-Whenever you want, you can play against the AI, against your friends, and against players worldwide.
+The advent of mobile gaming has given a lot of traditional games a new lease of life and you can now play chess, mahjong, or any of your favorite card games on mobile apps.
+Versions of patience and Scrabble are particularly popular, and the great thing is that you have access to a whole world full of potential opponents.